-Ms. Tippett: I experience you to be — so Ruby Sales, who is one of the great — one of the civil rights leaders, said to me last year that a central quality of this moment we inhabit is a crisis of whiteness.
+Ms. Tippett: Ruby Sales, who is one of the civil rights leaders, said to me last year that a central quality of this moment we inhabit is a crisis of whiteness.
 You have this quote from James Baldwin that really stuck out at me: “White people in this country will have quite enough to do in learning how to accept and love themselves and each other.
 And when they have achieved this, which will not be tomorrow and may very well be never, the Negro problem will no longer exist or will no longer be needed.”

 Ms. Tippett: And then there’s this irony that I’m so acutely aware of right now, as I’m talking to you.
 What is it?
 I just want to — see, I took all these notes.
 You write things like this — I can’t find it.
 It’s all over the place.